 Stree Shakti Quilting Project A unique project in the foothills of the Himalayas to create livelihoods for rural women and provide education to disadvantaged children.
 Women are trained in quilting and produce beautiful products using fabric off cuts from Monsoon and elsewhere.
 Stree Shakti is run as a cooperative and all profits are shared amongst the women.
 Children attend the Purkal Stree Shakti crèche and school next door.
-Monsoon is supporting Stree Shakti in creating products for the Artisan range.
-We are also supporting the school and have provided a bus to help transport women from remote villages to the Stree Shakti workshop.
-Comment from Stree Shakti 'Everday the women use the bus you gave us to commute, they remember the presence of a friend who is there for them.
+We are supporting the school and have provided a bus to help transport women from remote villages to the Stree Shakti workshop.

+"Everyday the women use the bus you gave us to commute, they remember the presence of a friend who is there for them.
 They see this shared friendship as their greatest strength.
 This deep rooted bond means confidence and success."
 Chinni Swammy, Founder, Stree Shakti